 9. You can’t get sunburned?
 Think again.
 The Dead Sea is located in a desert region, so even in the winter months, there is not much rainfall.
 The low location of the Dead Sea and the increased distance from the sun’s rays have given rise to the myth that you can spend hours on end in the sun at the Dead Sea without getting sunburn.
 Even so, it is important to be careful as the UV sun rays at the Dead Sea can still be dangerous to the skin.
 So make sure to avoid exposure for long periods of time without sun protection.

 10. The world’s most ancient scrolls.
 In the 1950s, a Bedouin shepherd was searching among the Qumran caves for a lost sheep, and he stumbled upon a world-famous discovery: ancient scrolls with critical importance to the history of the Jewish people.
-In depth examination of the scrolls revealed that they were handwritten in the most ancient version of Hebrew ever found in Israel.
+An in-depth examination of the scrolls revealed that they were handwritten in the most ancient version of Hebrew ever found in Israel.
 They were named “The Dead Sea Scrolls”.
 Fortunately, the scrolls were found in excellent, almost complete condition, due to the dry weather that is characteristic of the Dead Sea valley region.